Archive for the ‘The Kicking Horse River’ Category

 Beginner or seasoned explorer, Banff Travel has a hiking adventure to fit you.
 Join our certified guides for a single or multi-day hike through Banff National Park to see the spectacular beauty of the Canadian Rockies, or explore some of our diverse hiking trails in Banff, Canmore, Jasper or Lake Louise.

 Hungry for more adventure?
-Check out additional tours offered by Banff Travel and Jasper Vacations.
+Check out additional tours offered by Banff Travel.

 ALBERTA – Canada – Whether you are on a gentle scenic float or taking on the challenge of higher class rapids, there are numerous opportunities to view native wildlife along the banks of the Kicking Horse River.
 Black bears, elk, bighorn mountain sheep and mountain goat are some of the animals that populate this region of Alberta, Canada.